Siamese–Vietnamese War (1771–1773): Vietnamese counter-offensives

 Chen Lian reported the events of Vietnamese offensive campaign to Thonburi.
 Next year, in February 1773, Nguyễn Phúc Thuần ordered Mạc Thiên Tứ to send a mission to Taksin to seek for peace.
 Taksin cordially accepted the friendly gesture from Mạc Thiên Tứ and returned a wife and a daughter to Mạc Thiên Tứ.
 King Taksin decided that the Siamese hold on Cambodia and Hà Tiên was untenable.
 He then ordered the withdrawal of Siamese occupation troops from Cambodia and Hà Tiên.
 In March 1773, Chen Lian organized the remaining inhabitants of Hà Tiên on ships to be deported to Thonburi as he left the city.
-Phraya Yommaraj also retreated from Cambodia, taking 10,000 Cambodian captives with him back to Thonburi.
+Phraya Yommarat also retreated from Cambodia, taking 10,000 Cambodian captives with him back to Thonburi.
 By March 1773, the Siamese had left Cambodia, so as the Vietnamese and the war came to the end.

 Shortly after the Siamese army withdrew from Hà Tiên, Mạc Thiên Tứ retook his former principality.
 The actions of the Nguyễn Lords during these times helped to provoke and fuel internal rebellion in Vietnam, (the Tây Sơn Rebellion) which would eventually sweep them out of power.

 Despite the fact that King Taksin had waged war against the Nguyễn Lords he gave refuge and shelter to some Vietnamese refugees during the Tây Sơn Rebellion, primarily Nguyễn-loyalist mandarins and generals.
 One of these refugees was Mạc Thiên Tứ, the former governor of Hà Tiên, who was awarded the Siamese rank and title of Phraya Rachasethi Yuan.
 King Taksin executed some Vietnamese refugees, and exiled others to distant borders.